Landmark Guided Active Exploration with State-specific Balance Coefficient: Method

-In practice, before training the hierarchical policy, we allow the agent randomly walk in the environment and collect trajectories stored in buffer $B_{pre}$ (not the replay buffer $\mathcal{B}$).
-We then use these trajectories to train the goal-conditioned value function $V(s,g)$.
-For the current state $s_t$, after selecting landmark $l_{sel}$ with Algorithm 1, the exploration strategy considers selecting a subgoal $g_t$ near the current state $s_t$, where the \textit{prospect} of the subgoal $g_t$ is defined as follows:
+where $\delta$ is the threshold for reaching the goal.
+Once the graph is built, a feasible path from the current state to the goal can be found through a shortest path algorithm, and the landmark $l_{sel}$ closest to the current state is selected as the region the agent should explore.
+If no feasible path is available, the goal $g$ is selected as $l_{sel}$.
+The process of landmark selection is described in Algorithm \ref{alg:alg1}.

-The landmark selection and prospect calculation process are depicted in Figure \ref{landmark selection and prospect calculation process}.
-The prospect measure takes into account the influence of the goal on the subgoal selection by considering the feasible path to the goal in the latent space.
-In contrast to previous work, the prospect measure not only encourages the agent to explore unexplored region but also guides the agent to explore region that have a positive impact on achieving the task goal.
-To maintain the agent's ability to explore new states, similar to previous work\cite{ref11, ref15}, we also consider the novelty measure for subgoals.
-The novelty of a subgoal is measured by discrete counting in the replay buffer $\mathcal{B}$, defined as:
+In practice, before training the hierarchical policy, we allow the agent start at random positions and sample goals to collect trajectories stored in buffer $\mathcal{B}$.
+These trajectories are used to pre-train the goal-conditioned value function $V(s,g)$ in a bootstrapping way \cite{huang2019mapping} and facilitate performing furthest point sampling at the beginning of the training.
+For the current state $s_t$, after selecting landmark $l_{sel}$ with Algorithm \ref{alg:alg1}, the exploration strategy considers selecting a subgoal $g_t$ near the current state $s_t$, the \textit{prospect} of the subgoal $g_t$ is defined as:

-where $c$ denotes the horizon for the low-level policy, $\gamma$ is the discount factor and $n(\phi(s))$ indicates the immediate count of $s$ in the replay buffer $\mathcal{B}$.
-Following HESS\cite{ref15}, In order to reduce the computational cost, we discretize the state space into cells and estimate $n(\phi(s))$ by counting the number of times each cell is visited.
+The landmark selection and prospect calculation process are depicted in Figure \ref{fig:landmark selection and prospect calculation process}.
+The \textit{prospect} measure takes into account the influence of the goal on the subgoal selection by imaging a feasible path to the goal in the goal space.
+In contrast to previous works, the prospect measure not only encourages the agent to explore unexplored region but also guides the agent to explore regions that have a positive impact on achieving the task's goal.
+To maintain the agent's ability to explore new areas, like previous works \cite{machado2020count,kim2021landmark,liactive}, we also consider the \textit{novelty} measure for subgoals.
+We employ the method of random network distillation (RND) \cite{burda2018exploration} to assess the novelty of the states.
+RND initializes a neural network $f$ with fixed parameter $\bar{\vartheta} $ and a trainable network $\hat{f}$ parameterized by $\vartheta$, which is trained using mean squared error.